devopsacademyau/academy/classes/01class/exercises/c01-aws02/zarajoy/README.md

 - Add a brief description of the challenges you faced:
 ```
 alot of the documentation is for console rather than CLI.
 Involved following a guide for console but having to find each command as CLI.
+Was stuck for the longest time on creating the  role-policy-document.json (i excluded the many errors i got from the answer) until i found https://www.concurrencylabs.com/blog/publish-jmeter-test-results-to-cloudwatch-logs-manual-steps/.
+It helped me with the JSON and manged Policies.
 ```

 <!-- Don't change anything below this point-->